TDA-2030/esp32-pwm-aduio/README.md

 ## Example Output

 * You will hear a piece of music again and again from the speakers
-* There is a phase difference between the two channels

 you can also see the following output log on the serial monitor: